 Hopefully, in reading these “new” scriptures one feels supremely uplifted.
 It is hope that spiritual energy is felt in every passage that is read.
 God/Allah in these texts is forgiving, loving, and merciful.
 He provides boon and eternal life.
 His angels abound to help you.
 The Freed Scriptures are freed from fear of a punishing God, of torment, of hell.

-The study of the traditional scripture is very useful for many, and again, this text is not meant to deny the efficacy of such study.
+The study of the traditional scripture is very useful for many, and again, this text is not meant to deny the efficacy of such study of original scripture.

 Note on Hell and Punishment: Hell is not spoken of in the Freed Scriptures.
 It does not mean “hell” does not exist.
 Instead, it seems that hell would be a temporary “location” for the guilty (or better yet, guilt ridden) soul.
 The soul would find itself therein that state of being by its own decisions and actions (the decisions and actions have consequences in the system God established).
 But in these scriptures, no soul would be stationed in hell eternally – an all forgiving, merciful, and loving Lord could do no such thing.
 It would be a contradiction of His nature.